magneticio/vamp/docs/content/api-reference/deployments.md

         name: monarch_front:0.1
 ```

-If we want to delete the whole deployment, we just specificy all the clusters and services.
+If we want to delete the whole deployment, we just specify all the clusters and services.

 	DELETE /api/v1/deployments/3df5c37c-5137-4d2c-b1e1-1cb3d03ffcdd